hellste/dbt_ga4_custom_channelgroups/models/01_staging/google_analytics/02_channelgroups/_docs_stg_ga4_channelgroups.md

 For sessions that start with a direct entrance, the last source that can be found for this user within the last 30 days is extracted.

 #### 04_session_channelgroups
-This final model combines the information of the previous models to finally assign the session traffic source to each session key.
+This final model combines the information of the previous models to finally assign the session traffic source to each session_key.
 If a session starts with a traffic source this source is assigned.
-If there is no session traffic source, the last known user traffic source is assigned to a session key.
+If there is no session traffic source, the last-non-direct-user-source is assigned to a session_key.

 ### Who oversees the data pipeline and how?
 The responsibility for the tables lies with Helena Steurer as owner of the BigQuery dbt pipeline.